This manual is a guide for the GNU Web Translators.

 An easy way to keep up with changes in the original articles and to manage continuous contributions is to keep all translations in the translation project's Sources repository.
 That way, it is easy to edit draft translations and install them in ‘www’ only when they're ready.
 It is also convenient to update the translation (merge any changes from the original) while it is still under review.

 Remember: A choice of a particular VCS is a sensitive matter—some modern ones provide compelling features, but they also bump the barrier for participation higher.
-The VCS is supposed to ease collaborative maintenance—if it eases only you, project members just won't use so that won't be a net win.
+The VCS is supposed to ease collaborative maintenance—if it eases only you, project members just won’t use it so that won’t be a net win.

-When the team grows large and it becomes hard for a single person to manage, there is no problem to add another (or even another two) people to help.
+When the team grows large and it becomes hard for a single person to manage, there is no problem to add another (or even two other) people to help.
 Note that a subsequently appointed team co-ordinator is not simply a committer with write access to the ‘www’ repository; she has full responsibilities just like a single leader, although the latter still remains the primary contact for the team.

 To remove co-ordinators, please write to web-translators@gnu.org with details and rationale for the removal.
 Do not edit README.translations.html yourself; this is a final formality step to be performed by the Translation Managers.